npklein/metabrain/deconvolution/README.md

  * Job3:
    ...

-##### Step B2: Combin the Resuts
+##### Step B2: Combine the Resuts
 This step loads the pickled data and combines them into a complete interaction matrix.
-Also multi testing corrections are performed and these values are compared and visualised.
+Also multiple-testing corrections are performed and the resulting FDR are compared to the original p-values.
+This code also creates a few visualizations of the interaction data.

 Syntax:
 ```console